-1.5.2.
-Distribution List
+1.5.2 Distribution List

 The Company Maintenance Manual shall be distributed to all personnel involved and will be the responsible of Chief Inspector as the Controlled Copy.
-Other personnel may obtain copy of this Company Maintenance Manual, but this manual is not controlled and invalid manual.

 Chief Inspector will distribute this Company Maintenance Manual to the listed functions below, as master list of the Company Maintenance Manual.